-The concept began to become a reality and the Ethereum core team consisted of Mihai Alisie, Anthony Di Iorio, Charles Hoskinson along with Vitalik Buterin.
-Buterin presented at a Bitcoin conference held in Miami between 25th-26th January 2014.
-The participants gave him a standing applause and a lengthy Q&A session followed.
+The concept began to become a reality, and the Ethereum core team consisted of Vitalik Buterin, Mihai Alisie, Anthony Di Iorio, and Charles Hoskinson.
+Buterin presented at a Bitcoin conference held in Miami between 25th-26th January, 2014.
+The participants gave him a standing ovation and a lengthy Q&A session followed.

-A presale was planned on 1st February 2014.
-However, this was dropped.
-A crowdfunding campaign went live from 20th July to 2nd September 2014.
-A total of 60 million Ether (the primary cryptocurrency of the Ethereum platform) were created to sell; this is also known as the Genesis issuance as these are the first ever Ether tokens created.
+A presale was planned on February 1st, 2014, but this was dropped.
+A crowdfunding campaign then went live from July 20th to September 2nd, 2014.
+A total of 60 million Ether (the primary cryptocurrency of the Ethereum platform) were created to sell; this is also known as the Genesis issuance, as these are the first ever Ether tokens created.

 The price was 2,000 Ether (ETH) = one Bitcoin (BTC) for the first 14 days of the sale.
 The price then changed to 1,339 ETH per BTC for the remainder of the campaign.

 The first two weeks of the campaign sold over 50 million tokens.
-31.5k Bitcoins were raised through the crowdsale.
-Also, 12 million ETH were created which would be used as the funding for the development and other activities.
+31,500 Bitcoins were raised through the crowdsale, and 12 million ETH were created, which would be used as funding for the development and other activities.

-A non-profit organisation was formed on 6th July 2014 and registered in Zug, Switzerland.
-The organisation governs the Ethereum project.
+A non-profit organisation called the Ethereum Foundation was formed on July 6th, 2014 and registered in Zug, Switzerland.
+This organisation governs the Ethereum project.

 The Ethereum project consists of four major phases.